Rangipuke

 Albert Park, top of Victoria Street East

 Gateway is a magnificent 18-meter-tall structure welcoming visitors to Albert Park.
-Chris Booth created this sculpture using basalt stone boulders, stainless steel and aluminium.
+Booth created this sculpture using basalt stone boulders, stainless steel and aluminium.

 The stones Booth used for this sculpture were carefully considered and selected by elders of Ngāti Kura and Ngāti Rehia hapū iwi (tribal people).
 Ngāti Kura elders lifted the tapu (supernatural restriction/protection) from the stones and donated them to the project as a gift to Auckland City.
-The Department of Conservation and local landowners were also a part of the collaborative selection of the stones for the sculpture.
+The Department of Conservation and local landowners were also a part of the selection of the stones for the sculpture.

 The work was created for Auckland Art Gallery Toi o Tāmaki.
-It was commissioned by the AMP Society with assistance from the ASB Community Trust in 1988 and installed in 1990.

 10.